ESB introduces charges for its fast electric car chargers

 The introduction of fees for use of the public network is part of a €20 million expansion of the public network.

-Two price plans will be available for fast chargers, with pay as you go charged at 33c per kWh, and membership that will cost €5 per month with a reduced fee of 29c per kW.
-Drivers who sign up before the end of November will have the monthly fee waived for 12 months.

-“If like most EV (electric vehicle) drivers, you do most of your charging at home, where it is cheapest and most convenient, then you’ll keep paying for the energy you use as you already do,” Niall Hogan, head of ESB ecars told Morning Ireland.
+“If like most EV [electric vehicle] drivers, you do most of your charging at home, where it is cheapest and most convenient, then you’ll keep paying for the energy you use as you already do,” Niall Hogan, head of ESB ecars said.

 “What we are really talking about is the fast charging network.
 We have about 70 of those chargers around the country, and we have a flexible price plan to suit how little or how often people use the public charging network.”